ing-bank/lion/docs/components/inputs/radio-group/overview.md

 # Inputs >> Radio Group >> Overview ||10

-`lion-radio-group` component is webcomponent that enhances the functionality of the native `<input type="radio">` element.
+A web component that enhances the functionality of the native `<input type="radio">` element.
 Its purpose is to provide a way for users to check a **single** option amongst a set of choices.

 You should use `<lion-radio>`s inside this element.